Healthcare Administration Nursing

 • Communicating with patients’ families, physicians, and medical residents

-The U.S. Bureau of Labor Statistics (BLS) classifies nursing directors as medical and health services managers.
-According to the BLS, in 2020, the largest employers of medical and health services managers were state, local, and private hospitals, physicians’ offices, nursing and residential care facilities, governmental institutions, and outpatient care centers.
+The U.S. Bureau of Labor Statistics (BLS) classifies a director of nursing as a medical and health services manager.
+According to the BLS, the largest employers of medical and health services managers were state, local, and private hospitals.
+Physicians’ offices, nursing and residential care facilities, governmental institutions, and outpatient care centers are among the other top places that employ a director of nursing.

-Most professionals in the field work full time, but some nursing directors work more than 40 hours per week.
-Additionally, night, weekend, and holiday shifts may be required for individuals working in 24-hour facilities, such as hospitals, nursing homes, and residential care facilities, and some nursing directors may need to be on call in case of emergencies.
+Most professionals in the field work full-time, but some directors of nursing work more than 40 hours per week.
+Additionally, night, weekend, and holiday shifts may be required for individuals working in 24-hour facilities, such as hospitals, nursing homes, and residential care facilities, and some directors of nursing may need to be on call in case of emergencies.

 After passing the NCLEX-RN and receiving licensure, RNs should gain several years of clinical experience.
 Nurses may also need to participate in continuing education (CE) coursework as a prerequisite for license renewal.
 Continuing education hour requirements vary by state.
 For example, while California and Georgia require RNs to complete 30 hours of coursework every two years, Colorado and Indiana have no such requirement.

-After meeting undergraduate education, licensing, and experience requirements, aspiring nursing directors may choose to complete advanced education, such as an online Graduate Certificate in Nursing Administration and Leadership, to help increase their job prospects.
+After meeting undergraduate education, licensure, and experience requirements, aspiring nursing directors may choose to pursue advanced education, such as an online MSN/MHA Dual Degree or an online Graduate Certificate in Nursing Administration and Leadership, to improve their job prospects.
 AdventHealth University’s 100% online graduate certificate program, for example, allows students to pursue their education from anywhere on their own schedule.
 It offers graduates extensive knowledge and insights about topics such as current and future healthcare practices and solutions, quality-of-care management, patient safety, and strategic leadership in nursing.

 RNs can also pursue job-specific certifications, such as Director of Nursing Services-Certified (DNS-CT).
 To pursue this certification, candidates must have a current nursing license, the equivalent of 24 months of full-time post-acute care experience, and at least 12 months of experience in a nursing leadership or director of nursing services role.
-Although not required, certification demonstrates candidates have advanced knowledge and abilities within the nursing field.
+Although not required, certification demonstrates that candidates possess advanced knowledge and skills in the nursing field.

 Director of Nursing Salary and Job Outlook

-The BLS projects the employment of medical and health services managers to grow by 32% between 2020 and 2030, much faster than the projected growth for the labor market as a whole, with about 51,800 openings available each year.
-A large driver of the demand for these professionals will be the need to replace workers who transfer to different occupations, retire, or exit the workforce for other reasons.
+The BLS also projects the employment of medical and health services managers to grow by 23% from 2024 to 2034, much faster than the projected growth for the labor market as a whole, with about 62,100 openings available each year.
+A major driver of demand for these professionals will be the need to replace workers who transition to other occupations, retire, or leave the workforce for other reasons.

 Become a Director of Nursing

-Nurses interested in gaining greater autonomy and working in leadership positions may find that becoming a director of nursing is a good fit for their goals.
-Completing an advanced education, such as an online graduate certificate in nursing administration and leadership from AdventHealth University, can prepare them to pursue advanced roles in their field.
+Nurses interested in gaining greater autonomy and pursuing leadership roles may find that becoming a director of nursing is a good fit for their goals.

 AdventHealth University Online has designed its Graduate Certificate in Nursing Administration and Leadership program to provide students with the in-demand skills they’ll need to succeed as a nursing director.
-Upon completion of the program, many graduates decide to pursue further degrees, such as a Master of Science in Nursing or a Master of Healthcare Administration in Strategy and Innovation.
+Upon completion of the program, many graduates decide to pursue further degrees, such as a Master of Science in Nursing or a Master of Healthcare Administration.
+We also offer an Online MSN/MHA Dual Degree program that provides students with education in the public and private sectors of the U.S. health care system, strategic quality management, healthcare finance, and healthcare informatics, preparing them for leadership and managerial roles.

 Are you ready to take the first step toward a career as a director of nursing?
 Discover how AdventHealth University Online can prepare you for the job you want.